8 Most Authentic Japanese Restaurants in Belgium

 City: Brussels

-Specialty: sushi, sukiyaki, and hotpot
+Specialty: Sushi, sukiyaki, and hotpot

 Brussels' vibrant Matonge district, renowned for its African influences, reveals an unexpected Japanese gem tucked away within its lively streets.
 Introducing Hinodeya.
 Step inside and you'll be greeted by a warm ambiance, a modest yet inviting interior, and prices that won't break your bank account.
 Here you can find three specialities: sushi, sukiyaki, and shabu-shabu nabemono hotpot dishes.
 However, the menu doesn't stop there, with an array of traditional dishes that include katsu curry and tempura udon.